CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/objects.md

 Answer the following questions:

 What does `console` store?
-    // Console store object;
+    // Console store object, wich has methods to display different messages in console;
 What does the syntax `console.log` or `console.assert` mean?
 In particular, what does the `.` mean?
-    //'.' - allows us to use functions of console object.
+    //'.' - allows us to use functions and properties of console object.
-    // `console.log` and `console.assert` are calling of these functions
+    // `log` and `assert` are these functions
+    // `console.log` to display console messages
+    // `console.assert`to write an error message to the console in case of assertion failed